Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Method

-\textbf{Discriminative Sync Loss.} In addition to the audio-lip correlation established in the Audio-to-Lip module, we further impose the alignment after the synthesis using a discriminative sync loss as follows:

-It consists of an audio-visual sync loss $d_{av}$ and visual discriminative sync loss $d_{vv}$.
-Both of them use a discriminative sync module $(\mathcal{F}_a$, $\mathcal{F}_v)$ as feature extractors of the audio and visual modalities.
-It is pretrained on the target dataset with a multi-way matching loss \cite{chung2020seeing}.
-As shown in Fig.3. (b), corresponding segments of length $t_{s}$ are sampled from the generated video stream, ground truth video stream, and audio stream which we denote as $\mathbf{\hat{I}}_{i}$, $\mathbf{{I}}_{i}$, and $\mathbf a_{i}$ respectively. $S$ number of segments are sampled and the alignment is made across the multiple audio-visual segments within the context.
+In addition to the audio-lip correlation established in the Audio-to-Lip module, we further impose the alignment after the synthesis using a sync loss $\mathcal{L}_{sync}= d_{av} + d_{vv}$ which consists of an audio-visual sync loss $d_{av}$ and visual discriminative sync loss $d_{vv}$.
+Both of them use a discriminative sync module $(\mathcal{F}_a$, $\mathcal{F}_v)$ as feature extractors of the audio and visual modalities, pretrained on the target dataset with a multi-way matching loss \cite{chung2020seeing}.

-The audio-visual sync loss $d_{av}$ explicitly aligns the generated frames with the corresponding audio.
-It is a binary cross entropy of cosine similarity distance $d_{cos}$ between generated video segment and corresponding audio segment as follows:
+The audio-visual sync loss $d_{av}$ \cite{prajwal2020lip} explicitly aligns the generated frames with the corresponding audio.
+It is a binary cross entropy of cosine similarity distance $d_{cos}$ between the generated video segment $\mathbf{\hat{I}}_{i}$ and the corresponding audio segment $\mathbf{a}_{i}$ as follows:

-The visual discriminative sync loss $d_{vv}$ enforces discriminative lip motion within the temporal context.
-It compares one segment of the generated video to multiple segments of the corresponding ground truth video as follows:
+In addition, to enforce discriminative lip motion within the context, we introduce visual discriminative sync loss $d_{vv}$.
+It compares one segment of the generated video to multiple segments of the corresponding ground truth video, thus guiding the generator to produce more distinct lip shapes from similar lip movements:

-Existing works commonly employ a sync loss that distinguishes between true and false audio-visual pairs.
-On the other hand, $d_{vv}$ additionally aligns against the ground truth lips in the visual domain, complementing the $d_{av}$.
-Also, as it learns to discriminate the matching lip motion within the context from which the lip motion has been considered in the Audio-to-Lip module, it allows to generate more discriminative lip motion.
-Distinct from \cite{chung2020seeing} which enforces intra-class separation within modalities by exploiting negative samples within a modality stream, $d_{vv}$ enforces discriminativeness of the lips by comparing directly against multiple numbers of the ground truth lips so that it focuses on the dynamics related to the speech, aligning at finer-level in the visual domain. \\ \textbf{Total Loss.} The CALS is trained end-to-end with the generation loss as follows:
+$d_{vv}$ enforces discriminativeness of the lips by comparing directly against multiple numbers of the ground truth lips, aligning at the finer level in the visual domain.
+Also, since it learns to discriminate the matching lip motion within the context from which the lip unit has been produced, it enables more discriminative lip motion. \\ \textbf{Total Loss.} The CALS is trained end-to-end with the following loss: